KK3319/KK3319/README.md

 - 👋 Hi, I’m @KK3319
 - 👀 I’m interested in Web Apps,Front-End Dev,UI/Ux
-- 🌱 I’m learning one thing at on time !!
+- 🌱 I’m learning one thing at one time !!
 - 📫 You Can Reach me @kedar3319@gmail.com

 <!---